This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 7. Contact info

 Last but not least, don’t forget to include contact info so that the brand can easily reach you.
-I don’t have a designated contact section in my media kit but rather a line on both pages with my email, blog and main social channel.
-I also add a link to my account on all the social channels I mention in the media kit.
+I have a line on each page with a link to my email, blog and main social channel.

 Since I mainly work with international brands and prefer to communicate over e-mail, I don’t list my phone number.
 If you don’t mind jumping on a call with brands then definitely list your number as well.

-I hope you found this article helpful.
-If you want to finish your media kit today, be sure to check out the Travel Creator Toolkit!
+🌟 If you want to finish your media kit today, check out the Travel Creator Toolkit!